Edited by Azizi Powell

 All copyrights remain with their owners.

 The chapter entitled "Yoruba Names And Their Meanings" is found on pages 39-56 of the manuscript that I have entitled "The Mind Of A Nation- The Yoruba Child" by Fela Sowande (Ibadan, Nigeria, 1966).
 I've not ever seen a published copy of this book, but assume that these page numbers correspond to that published book.
-Click http://www.cocojams.com/content/yoruba-names-their-meanings-fela-sowande to read that entire chapter.
-Everything except the words given in brackets are excepted from that chapter.
+Click http://pancocojams.blogspot.com/2014/11/yoruba-names-and-their-meeanings-by.html to read that entire chapter.
+Everything except the words given in brackets are quoted from that chapter.

 ...“Yoruba names are therefore much more than mere identification tags, much more than mere "luggage labels"; each has a reason (a) for being just what it is; and (b) for being given to a particular individual.
 Yoruba names embody circumstances of birth, history, family, religion, or some other equally pertinent facts relevant to that particular individual bearing the name.
 Yoruba names are, in fact, in most cases contractions of whole sentences....